Summary: This section describes how to prepare and deliver the source code of your JEE application.

 When adding a new version to analyze an Application that includes Maven based source code, you have several choices with regard to specifying where the required Maven repositories are located.
 The location of the repository is crucial to ensure that any associated JAR files can be automatically discovered and that POM dependencies can also be located.
 You can do as follows:

-- You can include the Maven repository when you deliver the source code (i.e. in the ZIP or in the designated source code folder).
-Place the contents of the Maven repository (using the same file structure) at the root of the ZIP, for example:
+- You can include the Maven repository when you deliver the source code (i.e. in the ZIP or in the designated source code folder)

 - You can define a local Maven repository for the target AIP Node